danyaberezun/KEEPs/README.md

 For subtyping reconstruction, which provides additional information, we should relax the behavior in the other direction and allow the reduced set of constraints to be weaker, meaning the behavior of the reduce function can be: $R <== C$.
 Consequently, if there is a solution for the original set of constraints, then there is a solution for the reduced set of constraints, but not vice versa.

+> romanv: It is impossible to render & in math mode on github.
+Their lexer is shit.
+Maybe we should replace all $$ mode with `` mode

 > Such behavior means that subtyping reconstruction could add less information than available in the original set of constraints, but it can never add information which was not there.
 > This preserves the type safety property: for a given set of inference constraints `T`, which we want to enhance with subtyping reconstruction information, if $C ==> R$, we have $T & R ==> T & C$.